 Was Causation I have enjoyed to be your current Februry Was Causation I have enjoyed representing Nous residents in the saburbs of Reseville, Ferritree Gully and Koozfield for the last 8 years.
-I have level in Note released only also I went to activat in Kooz Dought my less who is Nous because of our great community, its people and its grean telegraph environment.
-I am a some referred businessmanwho has the experience to unaways and prioritism the \$150 million Council budget and sen carrently deputy than of the Fernitree Gully and Remeille Bendigo basis.
-As your local Councilior, I made the following projects my greatings suppraising Mountain Gate Sheps acompleted; contribuction of thereforein RB bidge borequieted; Revertiles fluid pintal funding for stope 1 approved, Blackwood Plack Rel knight application pointer conductations, Dorrel off achievance and Relatits fluid deplication issues conductation.
-The discharge soon is and substantiaty contributed to partection the environment.
-Friestlies for my east term will induste balanced budgets and support of COVID is affected members and the Kniss conseruantly.
+I have level in Note released only also I went to activat in Kooz Dought my less who is Nous because of our great community, its people and its grean telephy environment.
+I am a same referred businessmenwho has the experience to unawaye and prioritism the \$150 million Council budget and sen carrently deputy than of the Ferritree Gully and Remeille Bendigo basis.
+As your local Councilion, I made the following projects my greatiness sognating Mountain Gate Sheps acompleted; contribuction of therefore Bib Bidge pompieted; contribuction of therefore Bib Bidge properties.
+Revenite Bid spatial funding for stage 1 approved; Bibckwood Plack Relief Insige stagetication spaties constitutions, Dorrell off achievance and Reliefsts Rel deplication issues passed, starting soon; I am abushably constituted to partection the environment, Priorities for my rest term will induce balanced budgets and support of COVIO 1 is affected members of the Roles community.
 I support continuing the previouser retails.
-Issue Societating and plantog appropriate lesses the pensioner rebate, fixing footpaths and planting appropriate to the personner recoder, knock poorgant and particles appropriate new on our nature might, it will expend appending our load procket (selfse, e.g., Kent Park, Sovereign Crest and Carrington Park, just to nazore a text.
+Issue footpaths; and plantog appropriate lesses the pensioner rebate, fixing footpaths and planting appropriate to the personner recoder, knock poorgant and particles appropriate new on our nature might, it will expend appending our load procket (selfse e.g. Kent Park, Sovereign Crest and Carrington Park, just to nazore a text.
 I believe your Councillor should have strong community first in the Ward.
-I are approachable and accessable, I lose below your Councillor and have always returned phone calls and emails, and my promise to you is to always follow and 60 the very best I can to help you.
+I are approachable and accessible, I lose believ your Councillor and have always returned phone calls and emails, and my promise to you is to always follow and 60 the very best I can to help you.
 Please call me on 6412 031 459 if you have any issues or concerns.
 Please valle 1 Tany Halland.